5145 Pholus: Spectral type and color

 After its discovery, Pholus was quickly found to be very red in color.
 The color has been speculated to be due to organic compounds on its surface.
 It is classified as a Z-class object on the Tholen taxonomic scheme.

 The object has been classified by astronomers as RR and RR-U type, respectively.
 Polarimetric observations with ESO's Very Large Telescope in 2007 and 2008, revealed noticeable negative polarization at certain phase angles, distinctly different from that of trans-Neptunian objects.
 Pholus appears to have a rather homogeneous surface with a small amount of water frost on its darker regions.

 The surface composition of Pholus has been estimated from its reflectance spectrum using two spatially segregated components: dark amorphous carbon and an intimate mixture of water ice, methanol ice, olivine grains, and complex organic compounds (tholins).
 The carbon black component was used to match the low albedo of the object.
 Unlike Chiron, Pholus has shown no signs of cometary activity.

 Diameter and albedo

 Comparison of sizes, albedos, and colors of various large centaurs with measured diameters.
 Pholus is shown in the middle row, second from right.

 Diameter calculations range from 99 to 190 kilometers with a corresponding albedo between 0.155 and 0.04.

 According to the Herschel Space Observatory with its PACS instrument, Pholus measures 99 kilometers in diameter and its surface has an albedo of 0.155, while a study from 1996 derived a diameter of 185 km.
-During 2003–2004, observations with the 1.8-meter Vatican Advanced Technology Telescope (VATT) on Mount Graham Observatory, Arizona, determined an elongated shape, 310±x km, with a mean diameter of 190 kilometers, based on a outdated low albedo of 0.04.
+During 2003–2004, observations with the 1.8-meter Vatican Advanced Technology Telescope (VATT) on Mount Graham Observatory, Arizona, determined an elongated shape, 310±x km, with a mean diameter of 190 kilometers, based on an outdated low albedo of 0.04.
 Johnston's archive lists a diameter of 107 km with an albedo of 0.126.